Securing Inventory In A Warehouse

 What Are The 4 Types Of Inventory?

-There are four main types of inventory most commonly stored in warehouses, and knowing what kind of inventory that you have will allow you to make better decisions when it comes to the storage of these products and the security systems that you may put in place.
+There are four main types of inventory most commonly stored in warehouses, and knowing what kind of inventory you have will allow you to make better decisions when it comes to the storage of these products and the security systems that you may put in place.

 Raw materials are the ingredients or components needed to make your finished product, while work in progress is the name given to products that are in the middle of being produced and are not quite finished, which can also include the packaging of a product.
 Finished goods are the completed products that are ready to be sold to customers.
 Finally, MRO stands for Maintenance, Repair and Operating Supplies – this refers to the products and equipment that are needed to assemble or sell the completed product, such as gloves, stationary equipment or protective equipment.